lubberscorrado/SimpleNetworkClient/README.md

 Each client has a `NetworkHelper` instance that is accessible by `NetworkClient.getNetworkHelper()`.
 Default properties for client's connections are set here.

-`NetworkHelper.reset()` will reset all default values.
-Note it doesn't affect, Cookies, Authentications, and Connection Listener.
+`NetworkHelper.reset()` will reset all default values, but doesn't affect Cookies, Authentications, and Connection Listener.

 **- Headers**